Skip navigation links

 Protests and Encampments

 Diverse viewpoints and perspectives are permitted and encouraged, and the university will not curtail these voices.
-All are encouraged to participate in a manner that is appropriate and respectful.
+Leaders should reiterate that participation should happen in a manner that is appropriate, respectful and peaceful.
+Freedom of expression is fundamental to education and order is also fundamental to education.
+Protests, rallies, etc., may not disrupt normal university operations.

 It is important to remember, while the First Amendment protects freedom of speech and expression, it does not protect engagement in civil disobedience.
 By definition, “civil disobedience” involves the violation of laws or regulations.